 Overall exports to the European market started to increase in the 1970's with the Netherlands being the largest importer, taking a 71 per cent share by volume, with most distributed through the auction system.
 Next came the United Kingdom on 20 per cent, followed by Germany on 6 per cent.
 Success can be attributed to Kenya's ability to provide high quality products on a year-round basis, backed by daily airfreight arrivals to key destinations.

 Although Kenya is on the equator, considerable differences in altitude allow a great variety of climatic conditions from the hot coastal plain up to the cool highlands.
 A temperate climate prevails above 1500 m where daytime temperatures are from 22 °C - 30 °C and night - time from 6 °C - 12 °C. In the temperate area there are two distinct rainy seasons - "long rains" from March to June and "short rains" during September and October.
 Rain days are restricted to 60 - 80 days so there is excellent radiation most of the year - ideal for the year-round growing of quality flowers without the necessity of green house conditions.
-Nairobi, the capital city, is a major hub and is very well served by major airlines and charter operators giving easy airfreight access to the European markets and from there to the rest of the world.
+Nairobi, the capital city, is a major hub and is very well served by major airlines and charter operators giving easy airfreight access to the European and Asian markets and from there to the rest of the world.
 Currently, Japan route has two major airlines that have made direct freight possible and cheaper.

 Kenya has seen phenomenal growth in its exports of cut flowers recently even taking into account mounting competition from Colombia, Ecuador, Israel, India, China, Zimbabwe, Zambia, Ethiopia and Uganda.
 The Kenya flower industry like the horticultural sector is continuing with its rapid growth and in the year 2000 saw another 3.6 percent increase in exports to a record 38,000 tonnes.
 The export of roses continued to dominate the export market with sales up from 24.6 million kilograms in 1999 to 28.4 million in 2000, a 15 percent increase.